Elaine-Yuetong/W1_model/DEBT_TO_EQUITY.md

    is the stress signal"
    Do NOT suppress — store the negative equity value and generate alert
-If Total Debt null: cross-reference Leverage metric null handling — same propagation applies
+If Total Debt null: See LEVERAGE.md → Section "Extraction Fallback Logic" → Inputs 1–4 — apply identical null propagation logic
 ```

 ---

 ### Where it lives

-All debt inputs: cross-reference Leverage metric — Where it lives section.
-No new locations.
+All debt inputs: See LEVERAGE.md → Section "Where it lives" → Formula 1 table — all debt line item locations identical; no new locations required.

 **Incremental input only — Shareholders' Equity:**